-The American Work Ethic tells us we have to work hard to be a good person, a good provider, a good citizen.
-I’m not against working hard, but if you are working hard all the time, perhaps now is the time to ask yourself, Have I taken the American Work Ethic too far?
+Our cultural, family or personal work ethic tells us we have to work hard to be a good person, a good provider, a good citizen.
+I’m not against working hard, but if you are working hard all the time, perhaps now is the time to ask yourself, Have I taken my work ethic too far?
 What’s the point of being self-employed if my boss is a tyrant?

 And the next time you are feeling overworked and overwhelmed, cancel an appointment and go for a walk or take a nap.
 You can’t work at peak performance 24-hours a day.